dunialabs/peta-desk/README.md

 * **Cross‑platform desktop client** targeting Windows, macOS, and Linux from a single codebase.
 * **Socket.IO-based communication** with remote Peta Core servers for real-time updates.
 * **Security-first design** with biometric authentication, master password encryption, and token encryption (AES-GCM).
+* **Local credential vault with a master key** – access tokens and per-user credentials are encrypted with a key derived from a user-chosen master password (PBKDF2 + AES-GCM); plaintext secrets never hit disk and never leave the device.
 * **Multi-server support** – manage multiple Peta Core instances simultaneously with per-server state tracking.
 * **External app integration** – automatically configures MCP settings for Claude Desktop, Cursor, VSCode, and Windsurf.
 * **Local backup system** – create, restore, and manage configuration backups with metadata.